 The council is responsible for managing and maintaining a variety of green spaces throughout the borough.
 Our grounds maintenance partner Idverde UK, provides the high quality services outlined below to improve the attractiveness of the local environment.

 Leicestershire County Council carry out all maintenance to roundabouts and roadside grass verges along roads between towns & villages.
-If you have any queries please contact 0116 305 0001 or visit the Leicestershire County Council website page.
+If you have any queries please visit the Leicestershire County Council website page.